casualcore/casual-build/integration-test/images/casual-java/wildfly/README.md

 # Wildfly with casual RA image

-First build a base image, call it whatever you want - for example casual-java
+First build a base image, found in base

 # Test application image
-Check that FROM in the test applications Dockerfile matches your image name

-Build test application image, enjoy
+Build the test application image, found in test-application